dmitrykos/stk/README.md

 Additionally, examples for NXP MCUXpresso IDE are provided in ```build/example/project/nxp-mcuxpresso``` folder.
 These examples are compatible with NXP Kinetis® K66, Kinetis® K26 and NXP i.MX RT1050 MCUs and can be executed directly on corresponding evaluation boards.

+## Test coverage
+Platform independent (generic) code is 100% covered by tests.
+Platform dependent code is covered by tests executed on QEMU virtual machines of corresponding CPU architectures.

 ## Porting
-You are welcome to port STK to a new platform and offer a patch.
+You are welcome to port STK to a new platform and suggest a patch.
 The platform dependent files are located in: ```stk/src/arch``` and ```stk/include/arch``` folders of [STK GitHub repository](https://github.com/dmitrykos/stk).

 ## License
 STK is licensed under [MIT license](https://github.com/dmitrykos/stk?tab=MIT-1-ov-file) therefore you can use it freely in your personal, commercial, closed- or open- source projects.

 ## Service
-Additional development paid services can be provided for your project:
+Additional services for your project:

 * **Dedicated license**: warranty of title and perpetual right-to-use for STK's source-code.

-* **Technical support**: integration of STK into your project, development assistance in relation to STK usage, and etc.
+* **Technical support**: integration of STK into your project, development assistance in relation to STK, and etc.

 For all these questions please [contact us](mailto:stk@neutroncode.com).